stevevillardi/lmda-composer/docs/06-local-file-system.md

 ## Overview

-This document specifies the implementation for opening and saving local files in LogicMonitor IDE.
-Due to Chrome Extension limitations, the File System Access API is not available in service workers, so all file operations occur in the editor UI context.
+This document describes the current implementation for opening and saving local files in LogicMonitor IDE.
+The File System Access API is not available in service workers, so all file operations occur in the editor UI context.

 ---